Coolbass04/SHS-Family-Feud/docs/HOST_INSTRUCTIONS.md

 2. The **Moderator** starts the timer — 20 seconds per player.
 3. You will ask **5 quick questions** (from the bonus section of the question sheet).
 4. Duplicate answers are **not allowed** — if a player repeats, tell them to try again.
-5. At the end, reveal points for all 5 answers.
+5. At the end, Tech Support reveals points for all 5 answers.
 6. The Moderator or Host tallies totals and announces the winner.

 ---